 Don't fall for the promise of quick and easy credentials

-“Education is one of the keys to advancing in life and having a diploma or advanced degree can certainly make a difference when it comes to getting into college or landing a higher-paying job,” said Steve Cox, BBB spokesperson.
-“While the Internet facilitates learning through online curriculum, it also makes it easier for scammers to shill their phony high school diplomas and college degrees.”
+"Education is one of the keys to advancing in life and having a diploma or advanced degree can certainly make a difference when it comes to getting into college or landing a higher-paying job," said Jerry Tipton, Knoxville BBB President/ CEO "While the Internet facilitates learning through online curriculum, it also makes it easier for scammers to shill their phony high school diplomas and college degrees."

 BBB is warning consumers to be wary of four online diploma mills in particular: